Symphony No. 3 (Bernstein): II : Din-Torah – Kaddish 2

 And where is faith now—Yours or mine?

 The speaker calms down, speaks softly and suggests that he comfort God.
 A soprano solo conveys a lullaby, intended to help the speaker rock God gently to sleep, after which the speaker will help God dream.

 III : Scherzo – Kaddish 3 – Finale.
 Fugue-Tutti

 The scherzo is a fast-tempo dream sequence.
 God has fallen asleep and the narrator paints a dream.
-God is no longer in control and the narrator has full power to bring God on this journey through his own imagination.
+God is no longer in control and the narrator has full power to bring God on this journey through their own imagination.
 The speaker begins by painting what God has made: